Lateral Head Triceps Exercises for Bigger, Stronger Arms

 9. Dumbbell Squeeze Press

-The dumbbell squeeze press is one of the most effective chest pressing exercises you can perform to induce functional hypertrophy in the inner body, particularly the inner pectorals.
+The dumbbell squeeze press is one of the most effective pressing exercises you can perform to induce functional hypertrophy of the inner chest and tricep.

-During this Lateral head triceps exercises, the dumbbells are kept in contact with each other at all times, and you’re actively squeezing them inward (against each other) as hard as possible.
+The dumbbells are always in contact with each other, and you’re actively squeezing them inward (against each other) as hard as possible.

 Dumbbell Squeeze Press